webroo/dummy-json/README.md

 ## A note on synchronized helpers

 Several helpers, such as name and email, are linked together in order to synchronize their values.
-This gives the random data some continuity when used inside repeated blocks (although synchronization still occurs outside of repeat blocks).
+This helps gives the random data some continuity.
 Synchronization happens automatically and doesn't require any additional work, for example:

 ```js
 "firstName": "{{firstName}}", // Michael